 Make a narrow balance beam using leaves or wildflowers like dandelions.

 Use commercial versions of balance beams that are available, including a portable foam balance beam.
 This would be perfect for outdoor obstacle courses.

-Other ideas include: This portable roll-up balance beam (easily add it to your therapy bag!), balance pods,
+Other ideas include: Make a portable roll-up balance beam using a yoga mat cut into strips (easily add it to your therapy bag!) and balance pods.

 What ideas do you have for outdoor balance beams?